 At this point you want to have the bar close by your shins (about 2 inches from the bar is good).
 Just like with the standard deadlift, it is best to use a reverse grip for this style of the deadlift as well.
 Grip the bar with your arms just slightly out wider than your thighs.
 Again, if your grip strength is weak, you can use straps to ensure a better contact and grip with the bar.

-For bodybuilding purposes, nothing is going to punish your hamstrings better than the stiff-leg deadlift.
+For bodybuilding purposes, nothing is going to punish your hamstrings better than the stiff-legged deadlift.

 Now for the lift portion of the movement.
 As you bring the weight off of the floor, you should be bringing the weight up using your hamstrings.
 It should feel as if you are driving your hips forward.
 Make sure that your shoulders and hips are ascending together, if they aren't then you know you are using more of your lower back rather than your hamstrings.